gravity-doc/gravity-doc.github.io/tools/modules.md

 ## Use modules

-Gravity provides a lot of softwares and libraries pre-installed.
+Gravity provides a lot of softwares and libraries pre-installed through the `module` tool, as documented on [this page](https://gravity-doc.github.io/envs.html).

 ## Add your own modulefiles